East Side Pet Crisis Fund

 In 2014, the East Side Pet Crisis Fund was created to assist families in the Metro East with emergency veterinary care.
 Through our work with the community, we encountered many situations where families needed financial help to care for their animals.
 Thanks to this fund, we are able to serve as a resource to residents with nowhere else to turn.

 When a family has a pet needing emergency medical attention, the first step is to provide us proof of need (proof of government assistance, fixed income, etc).
-Pet owners are then required to apply for the Care Credit at our vet’s office.
-If the family is approved for the Care Credit, then vet expenses will be billed to that account.
-If the family is not approved, then funds will come from the East Side Pet Crisis Fund.
-Exact vet care is determined in conjunction with the family, veterinarian and Program Lead.
+Exact vet care is determined in conjunction with the family, veterinarian and Community Director.
 This is always on a case by case basis and while funds are available.
 We ask that the family pays back a portion of the total cost if they can.
 If we assist the family, we do require that all animals in the home be spayed/neutered, or make plans to do so.

 From January 2014 to January 2018, the East Side Pet Crisis Fund has helped over 90 families in some capacity.
 Assistance has included examinations, obstructions, parvo treatment, emergency surgeries, and humane euthanasia.
 Below are just a few of the many stories of the pets this fund has helped.